-Slovenia has a newly re-elected President, Borut Pahor.
+Slovenia still has the newly re-elected President, Borut Pahor.
 He has much in common with Kim Kardashian.
-Our president loves Instagram, fame and different outfits and he does not want to be a moral authority.
-Pahor proved that it’s not just an empty talk.
-He wiggles and jiggles even on the prom promenade and yells to the teenage girls: “Hey pretty sweetie shake it” in our local slang.
+Our president loves Instagram, fame and chic outfits.
+And he doesn't want to be a moral authority.
+He's proven that.
+It’s not just empty talk.
+He wiggles and jiggles on the promenade yelling: “Hey pretty sweetie, shake it!” to teenage girls in local slang.
 Oh, and he has a nickname: Barbie.
 So presidential is it not?
-Almost as presidential as the total annihilation of the Slovene origin stated by another Barbie look-alike, Melania Knauss married Trump.
-The first lady stated that receiving the American citizenship was: “the greatest privilege on planet earth!”
-Being born in Slovenia was just a bad start?
-Well, we had a very bad start!
-Our first president Milan Kučan awarded George Soros the billionaire himself.
-For spreading democracy or because we opened our economy to the brutal sell-out?
-The cruel joke does not end there.
-Our former president Kučan is considered a communist but was awarded by a Pope himself and the Knights of Malta.
-What kind of a communist is rewarded by the Vatican elite and the European Royals?
-If Milan Kučan is a real communist so is Kim Kardashian.
-You know, Instagram for everyone!
+Almost as presidential as the total disregard for Slovene origins by another Barbie look-alike, Melania Knauss, Trump's wife.
+The first lady stated, that receiving American citizenship was: “the greatest privilege on planet earth!”
+So being born in Slovenia was just a bad start?
+Well, we really did have a very bad start!
+Our first president, Milan Kučan, awarded an honorary tittle to George Soros, the billionaire, himself.
+For spreading ''democracy''.
+Or was it a symbolic gesture of compliance for the opening of our borders to the brutal sell-out?
+The cruel joke doesn't end there.
+Our former president Kučan is considered a communist, but was awarded by the Knights of Malta also the Pope himself.
+What kind of a communist gets rewarded by the Vatican elite and European Royals?
+If Milan Kučan is a real communist then so is Kim Kardashian.
+You know: Instagram for everyone!

-Please, we do not have only the greatestest president but also the greatestest democracy in Slovenia.
-We could choose at the end of this truly depressing presidential campaign between two candidates Borut Pahor and Marjan Šarec, the latter being a mayor of a picturesque little town Kamnik.
+But please.
+We don't just have the greatestst president.
+We also have the greatestest democracy in Slovenia.
+At the end of this last, truly depressing presidential campaign, we were left to choose between two candidates: Borut Pahor and Marjan Šarec.
+The latter being a mayor of Kamnik; a picturesque little town.
 Guess how Šarec became know to the Slovenian public?
 Is he a prominent professor?
 No. An accomplished businessman?
 Nope.
 A fair judge?
 We wish.
 A brave diplomat?
 Even less.
 A revolutionary?
 If only! Šarec made his fame by imitating crooked, incompetent politicians as a stand-up comedian.
 What could go wrong there?
-It is true, he is not a dirty tycoon and a mafia guy, and things could go much worse.
+So he's not a dirty tycoon or a mafioso, and things could be much worse.
 Like waltzing with Nazis!

 The Irresistible Charm of Nazi Collaboration?

-We Slovenians are proud of our national resistance against fascism and Nazis.
-Yes, our ancestors were brave and fearless when combating the 3rd Reich.
-Slovenian partisans are the legacy we care about the most.
-But not all of us, those who collaborated with Nazis, well are Nazi fans of course.
+We Slovenians are proud of our national resistance against fascism and the Nazis.
+Yes.
+Our ancestors were brave and fearless when combating the 3rd Reich.
+And the Slovenian partisans are the legacy we care about the most.
+But not all of us.
+Those that collaborated with the Nazis, well, they're Nazi fans of course.

-Our re-elected president Pahor thinks that if you died as a partisan or you swore to Hitler, you are a victim of war.
+Our re-elected president Pahor thinks, that if you died as a partisan or if you swore to Hitler, you are a victim of war.
 A common monument for “all victims of war” was built in our capital city.

-Would you stand by in a commemoration where Nazi collaborators were remembered as “our heroes”?
+Would you stand by at a commemoration where Nazi collaborators were remembered as “our heroes”?
 Pahor did.
-Our Barbie does not understand history it seems? Šarec, the other candidate, clearly understands who won the 2nd World War.
-He knows it was not Nazis.
-But never the less in the town he manages the local library was named after a Nazi collaborator France Balantič because he was an outstanding poet.
+Our Barbie doesn't understand history, it seems. Šarec, the other candidate, clearly understands who won the 2nd World War.
+He knows it wasn't Nazis.
+But never the less, in the town he manages, the local library was named after a Nazi collaborator France Balantič.
+Because he was an outstanding poet.
 Being elevated in the anthology of Slovene poetry is not enough?
-It seems Slovenia is dancing the Nazi waltz and it smells bad.
+It seems Slovenia is dancing the Nazi waltz, and it smells bad.

 By clicking the ad you support our independent media.
 Thank you.